How To Repair a Roof With Storm Damage (2024 Guide)

 - Request quotes: Obtain detailed quotes from multiple contractors who offer free roof inspections.
 Compare costs, materials, and timelines, focusing on value and services rather than price alone.

 - Check references: Ask for references and contact past clients to gauge their satisfaction with the contractor’s work and professionalism.
+Consider the amount of time the contractor has been in business in your area.

 - Read the contract: Carefully review the contract before signing.
 It should include a detailed project scope, payment terms, warranties, a timeline, and clear communication expectations.